 A newer outcome of the 2018 report is that readers are placing higher value on both related article suggestions and reference linking in articles on journal websites.
 Both of these journal website features were particularly important to those conducting research in medical subject areas.
 Overall, readers surveyed were also interested in journals offering links to supporting data.

 For journal publishers, reference linking is a way to help both readers and search engines better explore articles.
 And - in the case of search engines - reference links help improve SEO.
 Adding links to an article’s references helps search engines recognize how that article relates to other content published online, therefore making it more likely for search engines to display the new article among existing related content in search results.
-Journals that use Scholastica’s typesetting service can get the benefits of linked references with no work on their part, as we include Google Scholar links in the references of all typeset HTML articles.
+Journals that use Scholastica’s production service can get the benefits of linked references with no work on their part, as we include Google Scholar links in the references of all typeset HTML articles.

 While social media is not a top means of searching for articles in any discipline, social media platforms - particularly Facebook, Twitter, Mendeley, and ResearchGate - have been growing in popularity in all subject areas since 2012.
 The report notes that for most subject areas the importance rating of social media as a means of article discovery appears to have reached a plateau in recent years.
 The use of social media for article discovery also varies by discipline with more importance placed on social media by those in the humanities and social sciences.